adriandotdev/emsp-cpo-registration/README.md

 - **server.js**

-  - This file is will start the server
+  - A file that will start a server.